Alternative Means of Access Statement

 The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date, and description of the problem

-using the ADA Complaint Form.
+using the ADA Complaint Form (MS Word).
 Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint is acceptable for persons with disabilities upon request.

 The complainant and/or his/her designee should submit the complaint as soon as possible but no later than 60 calendar days after the alleged violation to:

 Within 15 calendar days after receipt of the complaint, the ADA Coordinator or designee will meet with the complainant to discuss the complaint and the possible resolutions.
 Within 15 calendar days of the meeting, the ADA Coordinator or designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of DOC and offer options for resolution of the complaint.